Islandora/scyllaridae/README.md

 # scyllaridae

-Any command that takes stdin as input and streams its output to stdout can use scyllaridae.
+Any command that takes some input and prints an output can use scyllaridae.

 ## Adding a new microservice